How to Create an Effective Birth Plan with a Midwife

 Learn More about Home Birth Preparation

 A terrific way to grow your knowledge is taking a home birth class.
-These courses cover all the basics — everything from what items to have on hand for labor to what to expect as you go through delivery to newborn care — as well as not-so-obvious home birth planning tips.
-If your life's too busy for an in-person program, a home birth online class is perfect.
+These courses cover all the basics, like what items to have on hand for labor to what to expect as you go through delivery to newborn care, as well as not-so-obvious home birth planning tips.
+If your life's too busy for an in-person program, an online home birth class is perfect.

 You can also look to podcasts, online and in-person communities, and other high-quality healthcare information hubs (e.g., the CDC) for essential information.